 - Work longer or work part-time in retirement.

 Step 4: Choose retirement income solutions.

 After you’ve evaluated your current situation and goals, a financial professional can suggest retirement income solutions that make sense for you.

 - savings from your retirement accounts, such as an employer-sponsored 401(k) or 403(b) plan or an IRA,

-- options like income annuities, fixed deferred annuities, mutual funds, and bank accounts, or
+- options like income annuities, individual bonds and other fixed income investments, mutual funds, and bank accounts, or

 - a combination of both.

 “I also think it’s good to set aside one year of cash at the start of each year to supplement your annual income coming from other sources like annuities, pensions, Social Security, and rental properties, for example,” Winston says.
 “Keeping those funds in a more liquid account—such as an interest-bearing bank account or money market fund—could mean fewer concerns about market movements or creating a monthly paycheck.”

 Pay attention to the details.
 Winston says when evaluating choices for generating retirement income, consider the differences in fees and expenses, as well as tax and legal implications (creditor protections and required minimum distributions), for each option.
 Also consider your risk tolerance and the length of time before you retire.

 “By taking a planned approach to creating a retirement income paycheck, you help reduce your chances of outliving your savings.
 Because no one wants that, right?”
 Winston says.
 “Plus, when you know you can’t outlive it, you’re not afraid to spend your money and enjoy your life more.”